azsk/AzTS-docs/Control coverage/Feature/AVDHostPool.md

 >
 > **Failed:**
 > If any of the below conditions are meet:
->   1. Diagnostic settings meet the following conditions:
+>   1. Diagnostic settings should meet the following conditions:
 >       a.
 All diagnostic logs are not enabled.
 >       b.
 No logs destination is configured:
 >          i.
 Log Analytics.